-A company resident in the EEA may be the parent company in a Norwegian tax group, and a permanent establishment (PE) of a company resident in either the EEA or in a state with which Norway has a tax treaty may also qualify for the tax grouping benefits.
+A company resident in the EEA may be the parent company in a Norwegian tax group.
+A permanent establishment (PE) of a company resident in either the EEA or in a state with which Norway has a tax treaty may also qualify for the tax grouping benefits.

 ii Value added tax

-Because taxation (including indirect taxation) is not explicitly covered by the EEA Agreement, Norway is not required to harmonise its VAT law with European Union (EU) VAT law.
+Because taxation (including indirect taxation) is not explicitly covered by the EEA Agreement, Norway is not required to harmonise its VAT law with EU VAT law.

 The Norwegian VAT Act of 2009 does not contain any specific provisions with respect to the place of supply of goods and services.
 As a starting point, transactions taking place domestically within Norway are subject to VAT.
 However, the VAT Act contains several exceptions.
 Transactions taking place abroad (outside the Norwegian mainland and the limit of territorial waters) are outside the scope of Norwegian VAT.

 The ordinary VAT rate is 25 per cent.
 Certain goods and services enjoy reduced rates.
 A reduced rate of 15 per cent applies to foodstuffs, and a lower rate of 12 per cent applies (e.g., to passenger transport, cinemas, hotels and accommodation services as well as admission fees to museums, amusement parks and sports events).
-Because of the covid-19 virus situation, the rate has temporary been reduced, and the rate is currently 6 per cent.
-The zero rate applies to exports of goods or services, and a number of other supplies, such as supplies of newspapers and books, supplies of or to certain ships, supplies to the continental shelf, aircrafts, transfer of business (TOGC) etc.
+Because of the covid-19 pandemic situation, the rate was for a period temporarily reduced to 6 per cent.
+However, with effect from 1 October 2021, the rate is 12 per cent again.
+The zero rate applies to exports of goods or services, and a number of other supplies, such as supplies of newspapers and books, supplies of or to certain ships, supplies to the continental shelf, aircrafts, transfer of business, etc.

 Exports and imports